Prüm Abbey: The Abbey's early period up to the 13th century

-Bertrada of Prüm's granddaughter was Bertrada the younger, wife of King Pepin the Short (751–68).
+Bertrada of Prüm's granddaughter was Bertrada the Younger, wife of King Pepin the Short (751–68).
 Prüm became the favourite monastery of the Carolingian dynasty and received large endowments and privileges.
 Pepin rebuilt the monastery and bestowed great estates upon it by a deed of gift dated 13 August 762.
 The king brought monks from Meaux under Abbot Assuerus to the monastery.

 The church, dedicated to the Saviour (Salvator), was not completed until the reign of Charlemagne, and was consecrated on 26 July 799 by Pope Leo III.
-Charlemagne and succeeding emperors were liberal patrons of the abbey.
+Charlemagne, in January 806, gifted a property to the abbey and in April 807 he made a grant for the general support of the monastic community.
+Later emperors were liberal patrons of the abbey.
 Several of the Carolingians entered the religious life at Prüm; among these was Charlemagne's illegitimate son Pepin the Hunchback, who was exiled there after an abortive uprising and died there in 811, and Lothair I, who became a monk in 855.
 His grave was rediscovered in 1860; in 1874, the Emperor Wilhelm I erected a monument over it.

 In 846 Bishop Hetto of Trier gifted by deed to Abbot Marcuardus the hamlet of Scindalasheim.
 In 882 and 892, the monastery was plundered and devastated by the Normans, but it soon recovered.
 The landed possessions were so large that the abbey developed into a principality.

 At times during the eleventh and twelfth centuries, the monastery contained over three hundred monks.
 The period of its internal prosperity extends to the thirteenth century.
 The monks were energetic cultivators of the land.
 About 836, Abbot Marquard founded a new monastery at Münstereifel.
 In 1017, Abbot Urald founded at Prüm a collegiate foundation for twelve priests.
 In 1190, Abbot Gerhard founded a house for women of noble birth at Niederprüm.
 The monastery cared for the poor and sick.
 Learning was also cultivated.
 Among those who studied at the school of the monastery were Ado, later archbishop of Vienne (860–75).
 Wandelbert (813–70), was head of the school, and a distinguished poet.
 Abbot Regino of Prüm (893–99) made a name for himself as historian and codifier of canon law.